Event ID 4624 explained: Windows successful logon and LogonType reference

 A successful 4624 alone is rarely a finding.
 It becomes one when paired with:

-- 4625 preceding it from the same source — a successful logon after a burst of failures is the textbook brute-force-then-success signature.
+- 4625 preceding it from the same source.
+A success after a burst of failures is the textbook brute-force-then-success signature.

-- 4672 (special privileges assigned) — flags logons that granted privileges like
+- 4672.
+Flags logons that granted privileges like

-runasand other credential-passing patterns. - 7045 following it with LogonType 3 — service install after a network logon is the PsExec lateral-execution signature.
+runasand other credential-passing patterns.
+Most defenders underuse this. - 7045 following it with LogonType 3.
+Service install after a network logon is the PsExec signature.

-The five patterns that actually fire alerts in a real SOC, in rough order of how often they earn their keep:
+The ones that actually fire alerts in a real SOC, in rough order of how often they earn their keep:

 TargetUserName.
-The attacker found a working credential.
-Cheapest catch in the audit catalog. - Off-hours RDP: 4624 with
+Attacker found a working credential.
+Cheapest catch in the audit catalog. - Off-hours RDP.
+4624 with

 LogonType=10from an external IP outside business hours.
-Tag known admin VPN egress IPs; everything else is a real lead. runas /netonly: 4624 withLogonType=9.
-Legitimate use is rare (admin tools running with foreign-domain credentials); attacker use is a credential-pivot pattern after capturing creds from one host they don't want to surface on.- NetworkCleartext (LogonType=8): cleartext credentials over the wire.
+Tag known admin VPN egress IPs.
+Everything else is a real lead. runas /netonly.
+4624 withLogonType=9.
+Legitimate use is rare (admin tools using foreign-domain credentials).
+Attacker use is a credential-pivot pattern after capturing creds from one host they do not want to surface on.- NetworkCleartext (LogonType=8).
+Cleartext credentials over the wire.
 Real causes are old Basic-auth IIS apps, ancient printers, or misconfigured LDAP simple binds.
-Each one is a credential-leak liability.
+Each is a credential-leak liability.

-- LogonType drift on service accounts: a service account that historically only fires LogonType 3 (network) suddenly producing LogonType 10 (RDP) or LogonType 2 (interactive console).
-Almost always means somebody is using the service account interactively — a strong "stolen creds" signal.
+- LogonType drift on service accounts.
+A service account that historically only fires LogonType 3 suddenly producing LogonType 10 or LogonType 2.
+Almost always means somebody is using the service account interactively.
+Strong stolen-creds signal.

 title: Successful Logon Following Failed Logon Burst